donkirkby/chess-kit/docs/rules.md

 Place all the chess pieces except the pawns beside the board.
 Put the pawns away, you won't need them.

-Use the custom deck of chess cards, or see appendix A for how to use a deck of standard playing cards.
-Use one card to represent each piece, but you don't need the pawn cards, so you should end up with 16 cards.
+Use the chess cards without the pawn cards, so you should end up with 16 cards.

 Put the rest of the cards away, you won't need them.
 Then shuffle the cards and place them next to the board.
 Draw one card at a time, placing the matching